jwsmith24/ai-finance-tool/README.md

 Using a basic forest regression model on a sample data set with 100 decision tress, the model provides interest rate and loan term predictions.

-The error for loan term predictions is +/- 8 months.
+The error for loan term predictions on the sample data (1000 entries) is +/- 8 months.
 The error for interest rate predictions is +/- 1%.

 ![Example results](resources/forest-regression-example.png)